bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/docs/devblog_4.md

 >
 > The game running and debriefing screens of the app

-If the bomb is defused or explodes, the phone app is informed by the Timer, which displayed a results screen.
+If the bomb is defused or explodes, the phone app is informed by the Timer, which displays a results screen.
 This mirrored the videogame's debrief screen.

 Unlike the CAN communication post, I will not go into details of the messages sent between the app and ESP32.
-Most are single characters which reference a certain action or event, and these are likely to be easily guessed from the high-level description above.
+Most are single characters which reference a certain action or event, and it's probably quite easy to guess when these messages are sent from the high-level description above.
 E.g. Pressing the button to start a game on the app sends an "A" message to the ESP.
-When the game is lost, a message "z 3" might be sent to the app. 'z' meaning the game has finished, the number coding for the module responsible for losing the game, and these being space-separated (a convenient divider given the functions available in Kodular).
+When the game is lost, a message "z 3" might be sent to the app. 'z' meaning the game has finished, the number referencing the module responsible for losing the game, and these being separated by a space (a convenient divider given the functions available in Kodular).

 If you want to see more, I'd recommend [this video](https://www.youtube.com/watch?v=KqHBs5UcY2M) for a short run through of how the app controls the game, [this earlier video]([this early video](https://www.youtube.com/watch?v=9nwYC-B_rjc) for a more immature description but with more detail on the BLE messages, and finally [this short one](https://www.youtube.com/watch?v=DGMcetRa-00) which includes the widget setup!